********IMPORTANT NOTE: PLEASE PLEASE IF YOU HAVE QUESTIONS*****

 direct any and all questions (that includes fees and location) about this sweet pup to her foster mom, Donna, by email firstname.lastname@example.org Using any other email will just add a delay in you getting the info.

-Meet Maize, she is a beautiful #40 shepherd mix.
-She was found as a stray so we do not know her exact age but out veterinarian estimates she is around four years old.
+Meet Maize, she is a beautiful 43 pound Shepherd mix.
+She was found as a stray so we do not know her exact age but out veterinarian estimates she is around five years old.

 Here is what Maize's foster mom has to say about her:

 The first things I noticed about Maize are:

 She loves our other dogs.
 She especially loves our hound Charlie.
 They walk together, sleep together, lounge near each other, it's very heartwarming.
 It is unknown how she does around cats.